 Businesses want to hear from other credible businesses, rather than public sector managers, who can talk honestly about their experiences of using ULEVs in a commercial context.
 Wherever possible, business case study presentation should feature in all promotional events.

-Many town and cities have an array of business support organisations, sector groups and forums who can provide access to a substantial number of businesses.
-However sometimes such organisations closely guard such access and are reluctant to circulate marketing materials to their members.
+Work closely with local business support organisations, sector groups and forums who can provide access to a substantial number of businesses.
+However sometimes such organisations closely guard access and are reluctant to circulate marketing materials to their members.

 Time needs to be invested in meeting, winning over and incentivising such organisations to gain their buy-in – for example through developing a jointly-branded event which may generate additional profile and business contacts for the intermediate organisation.